gitshreevatsa/Pacifica-Nexus/README.md

   - The short perp order is placed on Pacifica automatically.
   - Jupiter opens in a new tab so you can buy the spot leg manually.

+### Smart TP/SL Manager (Center Bottom — TP / SL tab)

+- Lists all open positions with their current bracket orders.
+- **Trailing Stop**: Enable the toggle, enter a trail % (e.g., 2%), click Set.
+The system tracks the price watermark and automatically re-places the SL as the market moves in your favour.
+- **Breakeven**: Moves the SL to your entry price with one click — zero risk from that point.

 ### Risk Guard (Right)

 - The **margin bar** at the top shows your overall account health (green = safe, red = critical).
 - Each open position shows entry, mark, and liquidation prices.
 - The **Dist. to Liq.** bar shows how close you are to liquidation.
 - Click **De-Risk 25%** on any position to automatically reduce it by 25% (reduce-only market order).
+- **Auto De-Risk**: Enter a threshold distance (e.g., 15%), click **Set**.
+When any position's liq distance drops below the threshold, the terminal automatically trims 25% of that position.
+10 s cooldown per position prevents repeated triggers.
+- Switch to the **Margin** tab to see per-position margin share and efficiency scores.

+### Quick Order Bar (Bottom)

+- Select a symbol, choose Long or Short, set size, click Submit.
+- **Market / Limit**: Toggle to limit mode and enter your target price.
+- **% of Equity**: Toggle size mode to enter size as a percentage of your available equity.
+- **TP / SL**: Expand the bracket row to attach take-profit and stop-loss prices.
+- **Keyboard Shortcuts**: Press `B` anywhere to jump to Long, `S` to jump to Short, `Esc` to close the confirmation modal.

 ---